-- ✓ Fund excludes investment in tobacco, gambling, nuclear and uranium, controversial weapons, coal mining operations and oil and gas production. - ✓ Fund employs a positive screen for involvement in ESG activities including biodiversity, combating climate change, reducing GHG emissions, promoting human rights and equality in the supply chain and board diversity. - ✓ Above screening highlights a strong commitment to responsible investment process. - ✓ Some commitment to transparency by being UNPRI signatory. - ✓ NAOS actively engage and raise ESG concerns with investee company management and/or boards, including conducting a company ESG questionnaire to identify potential areas of concern or positive ESG contributions. - ✓ NAOS disclose a complete list of LIC holdings every August via Annual Reports and are willing to provide these upon request. - ✓ NAOS are willing to provide shareholder voting history upon request.
-Due to the small-cap (industrial) nature of underlying investee companies, there are unlikely to be any contentious holdings targeted by ACCR or Market Forces. - Approximately 1% of recurring income from NAOS Asset Management Limited is donated to charitable organizations.
+- ✓ Fund excludes investment in tobacco, gambling, nuclear and uranium, controversial weapons, coal mining operations and oil and gas production. - ✓ Fund employs a positive screen for involvement in ESG activities including biodiversity, combating climate change, reducing GHG emissions, promoting human rights and equality in the supply chain and board diversity. - ✓ Above screening highlights a strong commitment to responsible investment process. - ✓ Commitment to transparency by being UNPRI signatory. - ✓ NAOS actively engage and raise ESG concerns with investee company management and/or boards, and conducts company ESG questionnaires to identify potential areas of concern or positive ESG contributions. - ✓ NAOS disclose a complete list of LIC holdings every August via Annual Reports and are willing to provide these upon request. - ✓ NAOS are willing to provide shareholder voting history upon request.
+However, due to the small-cap (industrial) nature of underlying investee companies, there are unlikely to be any contentious holdings targeted by ACCR or Market Forces. - ✓ Approximately 1% of recurring income from NAOS Asset Management Limited is donated to charitable organisations.